leo20481141/native-prompt/README.md

 >The text you want to already be in the input box beforehand
 ### `mask?: boolean`
 >Whether you want the box to have a hidden input
+### `okButtonLabel?: string`
+>The label for the "ok" button, it only works on windows and linux and by default in linux it is not set and in windows it is set as "Ok"
+### `cancelButtonLabel?: string`
+>The label for the "cancel" button, it only works on windows and linux and by default in linux it is not set and in windows it is set as "Cancel"

 ## Examples
 ### Importing